Robust Regulation of Firms' Access to Consumer Data

-\begin{proof}[Only if direction] Suppose that $f \in WC$ and $\ushort{u}(\sigma,f)>u^*$ for some $\sigma \in \Sigma(f)$.
-Then, there must exist a segment $s$ where the monopolist sets a price strictly lower than $v_{i^*}$.
+\end{theorem} \begin{proof}[Only if direction of Theorem~\ref{theorem:characterization-UD}] Suppose that $f \in WC$ and $\underline{u}(\sigma,f)>u^*$ for some $\sigma \in \Sigma(f)$.
+Then, a segment $s$ must exist where the monopolist sets a price lower than $v_{i^*}$.
 Denote such a price by $v_k$.
-Since $v_k$ maximizes the monopolist's profits in segment $s$, and the monopolist breaks ties against consumers, it follows that
+Since $v_k$ maximizes the monopolist's profits in segment $s$, and the monopolist breaks ties against consumers, it follows that:

 Furthermore, since $\sigma \in \Sigma(f)$, $\sigma(\cdot \lvert s)f_s \leq x^*$.
-Then, if I multiply both sides of inequality \ref{eq:eq5} by $f_s$ I get that
+Then, if I multiply both sides of inequality~\ref{eq:lowbound-sigma-UD} by $f_s$ I get that:

-Inequality \ref{eq:eq6} holds for some $v_k < v_{i^*}$, hence
+Inequality~\ref{eq:upbound-f-UD} holds for some $v_k < v_{i^*}$, hence: